pareshchouhan/StatusHub/README.md

 * Selecting using Ethnicity is functional.
 * Sorting while Ethnicity selected is functional.
 * Adding and Removing from favourites is functional.
 * Sharing, SMS is functional.
+* Works Offline.

 TODO: